 College District Action

-The Title IX coordinator shall submit the investigation report and any response from the parties to the vice president for student services and enrollment management promptly after receipt of the parties' response but no later than the expiration of the parties' deadline to respond.
+The Title IX coordinator shall submit the investigation report and any response from the parties to the dean of student affairs and outreach promptly after receipt of the parties' response but no later than the expiration of the parties' deadline to respond.

-The vice president for student services and enrollment management or designee shall summon the parties for a hearing to be held within a reasonable time, not to exceed ten days, following the receipt of the investigation report.
+The dean of student affairs and outreach or designee shall summon the parties for a hearing to be held within a reasonable time, not to exceed ten days, following the receipt of the investigation report.
 The hearing shall be conducted in accordance with law and College District procedures.

-After the hearing, the vice president for student services and enrollment management or designee shall determine whether each individual allegation of prohibited conduct occurred using a preponderance of the evidence standard and determine the appropriate disciplinary or corrective action.
-In making the determination, the vice president for student services and enrollment management or designee shall evaluate all relevant evidence objectively and shall not make credibility assessments based on a person's status as the complainant, the respondent, or a witness.
-The vice president for student services and enrollment management or designee shall create a written determination regarding responsibility in accordance with law and College District procedures within five days following the hearing and submit the determination to the parties simultaneously.
+After the hearing, the dean of student affairs and outreach or designee shall determine whether each individual allegation of prohibited conduct occurred using a preponderance of the evidence standard and determine the appropriate disciplinary or corrective action.
+In making the determination, the dean of student affairs and outreach or designee shall evaluate all relevant evidence objectively and shall not make credibility assessments based on a person's status as the complainant, the respondent, or a witness.
+The dean of student affairs and outreach or designee shall create a written determination regarding responsibility in accordance with law and College District procedures within five days following the hearing and submit the determination to the parties simultaneously.

 Disciplinary or Corrective Action

-If the vice president for student services and enrollment management or designee determines that prohibited conduct occurred, the College District shall promptly respond by taking appropriate disciplinary or corrective action reasonably calculated to address the conduct.
+If the dean of student affairs and outreach or designee determines that prohibited conduct occurred, the College District shall promptly respond by taking appropriate disciplinary or corrective action reasonably calculated to address the conduct.

 Examples of disciplinary or corrective action may include: